laminas/laminas-loader/docs/book/plugin-class-loader.md

 ### Extending a plugin map using another plugin map

-In some cases, a general map class may already exist; as an example, several Zend Framework components defining plugin brokers have an associated `PluginClassLoader` extension defining the plugins available for that component within the framework.
+In some cases, a general map class may already exist; as an example, several Laminas components defining plugin brokers have an associated `PluginClassLoader` extension defining the plugins available for that component within the framework.
 What if you want to define some additions to these?
 Where should that code go?